 Use survey tools to poll a wider group of prospects about causes they care about and beliefs that resonate

 Rather than viewing supporters as one homogenous group, nonprofits should identify and understand different segments within their target audience.
+This is otherwise known as donor segmentation.

 Audience Segmentation: The Ultimate Guide To Win Your Audience